 - 1. In mixed-use areas, preserve adequate square footage of commercial uses to meet the daily needs of the community.
-Support retention of active commercial uses and local-serving businesses while promoting new residential development. - 2.
-Maintain public views of Mount Diablo and surrounding scenic ridges to the greatest extent feasible. - 3.
-Protect the undeveloped hillside and ridge south of Olympic Boulevard and west of Tice Valley Boulevard. - 4.
-Encourage mixed-use projects consisting of neighborhood-serving commercial uses and multiple-family dwellings, particularly those including affordable housing. - 5.
-Preserve views and access to sunlight along Boulevard Way and Saranap Avenue by incorporating standardized "step back" requirements for the upper floors (third story and above) of multi-story buildings and encouraging small landscape buffers and setbacks. - 6.
-Maintain the single-family residential development pattern outside of the mixed-use areas along Boulevard Way and Olympic Boulevard. - 7.
-Discourage roof heights exceeding 40 feet, or architectural features (such as parapets) exceeding 45 feet. - 8.
-Require building scale, massing, architectural style, materials, and signage to be harmonious with the surroundings and contribute to a visually pleasing streetscape, particularly along Boulevard Way and Saranap Avenue. - 9.
-Encourage construction of street and sidewalk amenities of a consistent character that foster a cohesive "district" appearance along Boulevard Way.
+Support retention of active commercial uses and neighborhood-serving businesses while promoting new multiple-family residential development, especially affordable units. - 2.
+Maintain public views of Mount Diablo and surrounding scenic ridges to the greatest extent feasible. - Protect the undeveloped hillside and ridge south of Olympic Boulevard and west of Tice Valley Boulevard. - 4.
+Preserve views and access to sunlight along Boulevard Way and Saranap Avenue by incorporating standardized "step back" requirements for the upper floors (third story and above) of multi-story buildings and encouraging small landscape buffers and setbacks. - 5.
+Maintain the single-family residential development pattern outside of the mixed-use areas along Boulevard Way and Olympic Boulevard. - 6.
+Discourage roof heights exceeding 40 feet and architectural features (such as parapets) exceeding 45 feet. - 7.
+Require building scale, massing, architectural style, materials, and signage to be harmonious with the surroundings and contribute to a visually pleasing streetscape, particularly along Boulevard Way and Saranap Avenue. - 8.
+Require installation of street and sidewalk amenities of a consistent character that foster a cohesive "district" appearance along Boulevard Way.